HERITAGE OTTAWA

 These practical measures would serve to make Bill C-23 a more robust effective piece of legislation.

-Heritage Ottawa will convey our concerns on the draft legislation to the Minister of Environment and Climate Change, the Honourable Steven Guilbeault, and will apply to make a presentation to the Standing Committee on the Environment and Sustainable Development (ENVI) in the spring.
+Heritage Ottawa has submitted our concerns on the draft legislation to the Minister of Environment and Climate Change, the Honourable Steven Guilbeault, and will apply to make a presentation to the Standing Committee on the Environment and Sustainable Development (ENVI) when able.
 Stay tuned.

 Related Reading: